MiBiPreT/mibiremo/README.md

 ### Installation of most recent development version

-To install mibiscreen from the GitHub repository directly, do:
+To install mibiremo from the GitHub repository directly, do:

 ```console
 git clone git@github.com:MiBiPreT/mibiremo.git